djmgit/resty-asap-proxy/README.md

 - It always assumes the upstream service is behind tls.

-- The nginx conf is very minimalistic, it does use service names etc. Thats done intentionally, please edit the conf as required.
+- The nginx conf is very minimalistic, it does not use server names etc. Thats done intentionally, please edit the conf as required.
 My primary focus was the lua module.